 Sometime this month, take your homeschool students out at dusk and introduce them to this great system of stars, and teach them its name, and so give them a new friend for life.

-What astronomical observations and stellar sightings have you been making in your homeschool this Cygnus Term? 😊
+What astronomical observations and stellar sightings have you and your students been making in your homeschool this Cygnus Term? 😊

 ❡ Star bright: The brightness of a star as we see it in our night sky is its magnitude — or more properly, its apparent magnitude.
 The scale of star magnitudes was developed long before modern measuring instruments were invented, so it can be a little bit confusing for beginners.
 Originally, the brightest stars in the sky were called "first magnitude" and the less-bright stars "second magnitude," "third magnitude," and so on, down to the dimmest stars visible to the naked eye, which were called "sixth magnitude."
 In the nineteenth century the star Vega (our August star) was chosen as the standard brightness reference and its value on the magnitude scale was defined to be zero (0.0).
 Five steps in magnitude (from 0.0 to 5.0 or from 1.0 to 6.0) was defined to be a change in brightness of 100 times: a star 100 times dimmer than Vega (0.0) was defined to be a magnitude 5.0 star.
 Vega is not quite the brightest star is the sky, however, so the scale also had to be extended into negative numbers: Sirius (our March star), for example, is magnitude –1.5, about three times brighter than Vega (at 0.0).
 The planet Venus at its brightest is about magnitude –4.2; the full moon is about magnitude –12.9; the sun is magnitude –26.7.
 By contrast, the dimmest stars visible to the naked eye in a populated, light-polluted area are about magnitude 3.0; the dimmest stars visible under very dark conditions are about magnitude 6.5.
 The Hubble Space Telescope in orbit around the earth has photographed distant stars and galaxies below magnitude 30, the dimmest celestial objects humans have seen so far. 🌃